afandy0/Afandy-s-Custom-Music-Disc-Script-for-Minecraft-Bedrock/README.md

 ## Support

 If you have questions or need help, please create an issue in this repository.
-We’ll do our best to assist you!
+I’ll do my best to assist you!

-## Acknowledgments

-Thanks to the Minecraft community for the continued support and inspiration!
-Enjoy creating your custom music experiences!